-My girls began printing the eggs around their paper.
-I should have know this, but next time I will provide a separate tray for each kid.
-My oldest is a little OCD about her colors getting mixed up in the tray and Junebug was having a blast stamping into several colors before printing.
+I should have known this, but next time I will provide a separate tray for each kid.
+My oldest, Lila, is a little OCD about her colors getting mixed up in the tray and #2 was having a blast stamping into several colors before printing.
 I, personally, loved the mixed look but Lila wasn’t having it.
 Lila did, however, like Willa’s idea of using her fingers to make prints in addition to stamping the eggs.

 Lila, 4 1/2 Willa, 2 1/2